tytydraco/yessleep/out/My_Son_Keeps_Coming_Home_From_School_in_Clothes_I_Never_Bought_Him.md

 She died at 4:17 PM in December.

 Toby was eleven.
-He's twelve now, but he still remembers her.
+He's twelve now.
+I’m grateful he’ll still remember her.
 That's the thing I'm most grateful for and the thing that hurts the most, depending on the day.

 The house got quiet after she died.